techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 };
 ```

-This code is quite simple, it just extracts four attributes (`initialAxis`, `initialControlPoint`, `endingControlPoint`, `endingAxis`) from a parameter called `cubicBezierCurve` and pass them to a template literal that builds the Cubic Bezier curve representation.
+This code is quite simple, it just extracts four attributes (`initialAxis`, `initialControlPoint`, `endingControlPoint`, `endingAxis`) from a parameter called `cubicBezierCurve` and passes them to a template literal that builds the Cubic Bezier curve representation.

 With this file in place, you can start creating your cannon.
 To keep things more organized, you can divide your cannon into two parts: the `CannonBase` and the `CannonPipe`.